-Resident Instructor for 2020-2021, August through May.
+Resident Instructor for 2022-2023, August through May, Rome, Italy.
 Candidates must have good knowledge of Ancient Rome and Greek and Roman Italy, be interested in teaching undergraduates, and be willing to participate in a team-taught course combining archaeology, history, topography, literature and epigraphy.
 They also must be able to teach either intermediate or advanced-level Greek or intermediate or advanced-level Latin.
-Candidates are usually at the A.B.D. stage of their graduate work.
+The Resident Instructor resides at the Centro with the students enrolled in the program; background or previous experience with students in a similar environment should be noted in the application.
 Preference will be given to qualified applicants who have passed their doctoral qualifying examinations but are not planning to finish the dissertation during the ICCS teaching year.
-The Resident Instructor resides at the Centro with the students.

 Letters detailing specific qualifications, a curriculum vitae, and (separately) two letters of recommendation, should be sent electronically ONLY to: Susan E. Pratt, Assistant Director, Global Education Office for Undergraduates, Duke University, 114 S. Buchanan Blvd., Box 90057, Smith Warehouse – Bay 6, 2nd Floor, Durham, NC 27708.
 Phone: (919) 668-3483; Fax: (919) 684-3083; e-mail: email@example.com.

-Candidates should submit all application materials to arrive on or before September 2, 2019.
-Interviews will be scheduled at the SCS Annual Meeting in Washington, D.C. in January 2020.
+Candidates should submit all application materials to arrive on or before October 4, 2021.
+Virtual interviews will be scheduled for December 2021.
 The Intercollegiate Center is an Affirmative Action/Equal Opportunity employer and actively encourages applications from women and members of minority groups.